villachuck/frontend-terrific-test/README.md

 Welcome to the Front of the Terrific's To-Do List App challenge.

 I took the liberty to deploy the App using Vercel.
-For the database I used Supabase, and the free plan allow me to have 2 users.
+For the database I used Supabase, and the free plan allows to have 2 users.
 One was mine for my own test, so I will share the credentials of the second user:

 link: http://frontend-terrific-test-ew9y2dg1q.vercel.app
 user: emailfortest@gmail.com